Quarantine Made Them Famous — Now What?

 “My mom is someone who gives 200%, and she takes everything to the next level.
 The next day she took my joke very seriously and was bringing us lattes and joking about inner office gossip,” Rogers explained.

-Rogers had been attempting to find her groove on TikTok since December, but it wasn’t until quarantine hit and her mom came into the picture that her videos started taking off.
-One video of her mom passing out tequila shots has over 1 million views.
+Rogers had been attempting to find her groove on TikTok since December, but it wasn’t until quarantine hit and her mother came into the picture that her videos started taking off.
+One video of her mother passing out tequila shots has over 1 million views.
 Rogers herself has now racked up over 61,000 followers.

 There are also creators who have cracked the code to the point of going routinely viral, like 28-year-old Nabela Noor.
 The beauty and lifestyle guru has been making YouTube videos since 2013 for her 825,000 subscribers and began posting on TikTok back in October.
 Once a day, starting on March 14, she’s posted a video of accumulated “moments of peace” from her daily routine, which often include pouring big mason jars of iced coffee, slathering on Lush products, making a hearty dinner, and indulging in cozy nighttime activities.
 The videos received millions of views from the very first post, with her most popular being “Day 27,” when she put on a matching face mask with her husband, read a book, and made dinner.
 That video has reached 15.1 million sets of eyeballs, and Noor now has 1.8 million followers.